Christopher Eccleston: Personal life

-Politics
+Political views

-In politics, Eccleston has criticised the Conservative Party and expressed concern at opportunities for actors from his background to achieve his level of success in the future.
+Eccleston has criticised the Conservative Party and expressed concern at opportunities for actors from his background to achieve his level of success in the future.
 He said in July 2017, "It's always been a policy of the Conservative government and party to destroy working class identity.
 If you prevent them from having a cultural voice, which is what's happening, they achieve that.
 They hate us, they want to destroy us, so we're being ruled out of having a voice."

 Eccleston endorsed Labour Party incumbent Andy Burnham in the 2021 Greater Manchester mayoral election.

 Eccleston is a British republican who supports the abolition of the British monarchy.